sww1235/edc-mux-board/README.md

 2x 1:8 LVCMOS fan out clock buffer for 16 CODECs: CDCLVC1108 from TI.

+CDCI6214 clock generator with 4 independant outputs.

+Use SiTIME MEMS Oscillator SiT1604AI-72-33E-50.000000, connect to RefP input on clock generator

-Use TS12A4514 NO SPST switches for PTT signalling on Interface boards
+Use TS12A4514 NO SPST switches for PTT signalling on Interface boards.
+Alternatively, if large numbers of switches are needed use something similar to

 ## Device Interface Notes

-almost all devices are going to have to have an interface board to connect between the 12 pin connector, and whatever IO is on the actual device.
+Almost all devices are going to have to have an interface board to connect between the 12 pin connector, and whatever IO is on the actual device.

 The original hope was to only have passive components there, but this is looking